trixelbit/Bible/Ezekiel.md

 ## More Context after more reading.

-I completely neglected the start of the Chapter which add important framing for this.
+I completely neglected the start of the chapter which adds an important framing for this.

-This Chapter begins with God telling the people of Israel to stopping saying specific proverb.
+This Chapter begins with God telling the people of Israel to stopping saying this specific proverb:

-"The Fathers have eaten sour grapes, and the children's teeth are on edge"
+    "The Fathers have eaten sour grapes,
+    and the children's teeth are on edge" Ezek 18:2

 In essence, the people of Israel are saying that the blame for their current circumstances is due to